Preventing infectious diseases

 Many people do not get symptoms with a sexually transmitted infection (STI).
 If you think you may have an STI, go to your GP or local sexual health or GUM (genitourinary medicine) clinic.
 Most STIs can be successfully treated, so it’s important to get any symptoms checked as soon as possible.

 Chlamydia and gonorrhoea are the most common STI among young people.
-Testing for chalamydia involves a simple urine test, and, if positive, chlamydia is easily treated with antibiotics.
+Testing for chlamydia involves a simple urine test, and, if positive, chlamydia is easily treated with antibiotics.
 Further information about getting a Chlamydia test is provided on the NHS websiteGo to the NHS website page on chlamydia/span>.

-There are different ways to test for gonnorrhoea.
+There are different ways to test for gonorrhoea.
 In many cases, a swab will be used to remove a sample for testing, although men may only be asked to provide a urine sample.
 Gonorrhoea is usually treated with antibiotics.

 You can get more information about STIs, including other common types and symptoms, on the NHS websiteGo to the NHS website page on STIs.